Jodi Walker, MA, CCC-SLP, COM, CYT

 Max Doman, MS, CCC-SLP, PC

-Max received his professional license from ASHA in June 2018 and has been working with Jodi for over 4 years.
-With a well-rounded clinical experience and substantial course education, Max is eager to continue his professional career.
+Max received his professional license from ASHA in June 2018 and has been working with Jodi since 2017.
 He has completed additional specialized training courses, including: Introduction to Orofacial Myofunctional Therapy, PROMPT Certification and Gestalt Language Processing.
 Max has extensive experience in the use of Assistive and Alternative Communication, guiding integrated play groups and Nature imbedded Neurodiverse Affirming Care.

 Jim Basten has come out of his retirement to find a new career as a therapy assistant.
 He is a presence of light and love in our practice and donates his time to the work.
 He cannot believe that after years of laboring outside he is choosing to spend time traipsing around after children outdoors yet here he is and he loves it.